Agate Beach Chevron Crochet Blanket

 The free pattern is below, but if you love to work offline, I’ve got a couple other great options for you.

-Purchase the ad-free, printable PDF, including all photo tutorials, on Love Crafts, Ravelry, or on Etsy (aff).
+Purchase the ad-free, printable PDF on Ravelry, or on Etsy (aff).

 Purchase the chevron crochet blanket kit! (aff) Lion Brand has a full kit of the Agate Beach Blanket, available on their website.
 The kit includes your choice of colors and a digital copy of the pattern.